Vivojay/mariana-music-player/README.md

 Media-tool discovery/provisioning is its own idempotent first step; it is marked complete only after validation (or an explicit limited-mode choice when the required FFmpeg suite is already usable).
+Installations whose setup completed before the current full tool bundle receive one versioned, default-yes repair offer; declining it does not rerun the setup wizard and `tools setup` remains available.

+The CLI uses a two-line, media-aware prompt showing the active item, elapsed and total time, percentage, and playback state.
+The external June 2022 testing snapshot used the same mirrored blue-gradient banner as this repository—not a rainbow banner—so no nonexistent rainbow asset is claimed or synthesized.

+The Electron shell supports multiple terminal views over the one authoritative Mariana PTY.
+Each view keeps terminal state and can be searched independently;
+tabs intentionally share playback, queue, and database state rather than starting conflicting player processes.
+The Find Output field supports incremental highlighting, Enter/Shift+Enter navigation, arrow buttons, and Escape-to-clear.
+Theme changes made in the selector issue the same `theme` command as the CLI, keeping runtime settings, the preset selector, and future launches synchronized.

 The signed desktop updater checks the stable GitHub Releases channel shortly after startup and every six hours.
 It downloads in-app but will not install